-The achievement of ecological sustainability is required by the land use plan and can lead to reduced development and housing costs, including ongoing living costs.
+The achievement of ecological sustainability is required by the land use plan and can lead to reduced development and housing costs including ongoing living costs.
 Energy, transport, water and access to services are major cost burdens on all household budgets.
-The land use plan is supported by guidelines which provides development standards to ensure the minimisation of adverse impacts on ecological processes and natural systems.
+The land use plan is supported by guidelines which provide development standards to ensure the minimisation of adverse impacts on ecological processes and natural systems.

-ULDA actions Stretch targets The ULDA will work with landowners, Gladstone Regional Council, Natural resources and environment ates: and government agencies, utility providers and other organisations to develop: By 2018 anu Strategies for: Potable water usage reduction to an average of 25% omic, community education to promote the protection and enhancement of the natural environment Average household energy usage reduction to 15 kilovolt hours (kWh) per day ople demand optimisation for water and energy efficiency and demand management strategies, including builder education 25% peak energy demand reduction in average diversified maximum demand ability an reducing, recycling and reusing demolition, construction and household waste 60% reduction in demolition and construction waste sing Inergy, addressing urban heat island effect to ensure urban amenity and lower energy use in dwellings and buildings. s Id Demonstration projects to: ed nent deliver alternative technology and service model projects for local renewable energy of ses and deliver affordable sustainable housing projects that reduces energy use and inputs to achieve zero emissions.
-The ULDA will work with the Department of Transport and Main Roads and the council to facilitate the commencement of a public transport service to connect UDA with education, health and retail centres in the regional area from the time the first residents move into the project.
+ULDA actions Stretch targets The ULDA will work with landowners, Gladstone Regional Council, Natural resources and environment government agencies, utility providers and other organisations to: By 2018 Develop strategies for: Potable water usage reduction to an average of 25 per cent community education to promote the protection and enhancement of the natural environment Average household energy usage reduction to 15 kilovolt hours (kWh) per day demand optimisation for water and energy efficiency and demand management strategies, including builder education 25 per cent peak energy demand reduction in average diversified " reducing, recycling and reusing demolition, construction and maximum demand household waste 60 per cent reduction in demolition and construction waste addressing urban heat island effect to ensure urban amenity and lower energy use in dwellings and buildings.
+Consider demonstration projects to: deliver alternative technology and service model projects for local renewable energy deliver affordable sustainable housing projects that reduces energy use and inputs to achieve zero emissions.
+The ULDA will work with the Department of Transport and Main Roads and the council to facilitate the commencement of a public transport service to connect the UDA with education, health and retail centres in the regional area from the time the first residents move into the project.